LavanyaG112/LavanyaG112/README.md

 - 👋 Hi, I’m Lavanya Garg.
 - 👀 I’m interested in Mathamtics, Computer Science and Pure Science!
 - 🌱 I’m currently in high school and am self-learning various topics including Java, Python, HTML, CSS, Javascript, machine Learning and Computational Neuroscience.
-- 🌱 I’m looking forward to exploring more on the above mentioned topics along with various other areas (C++ etc.) and have just started my computer science journey.
+- 🌱 I’m looking forward to exploring more on the above mentioned topics along with various other areas (C++, AI etc.) and have just started my computer science journey.

 <!---